chain4travel/camino-docs/docs/validator-guides/add-validator-with-msig.md

 ---
-sidebar_position: 30
+sidebar_position: 32
-title: Adding a Validator Node with Multi-Sig Wallet
+title: Adding a Validator Node with Multisig Wallet
-description: How to add a Validator Node with Multi-Sig Wallet
+description: How to add a Validator Node with Multisig Wallet
 ---

-# Adding a Validator Node with Multi-Sig Wallet
+# Adding a Validator Node with Multisig Wallet

 This guide will walk you through the process of adding a validator node using your consortium member address with Camino Wallet.